NoobSupreme1one/Omnigen/UI_UX_IMPROVEMENT_REPORT.md

-# Unstack UI/UX Improvement Report
+# Omnigen UI/UX Improvement Report

 ## Executive Summary

-After conducting a thorough analysis of the Unstack AI-powered eBook generator application using Playwright, I've identified several key areas for improvement to enhance user experience, accessibility, and overall usability.
+After conducting a thorough analysis of the Omnigen AI-powered content generation application using Playwright, I've identified several key areas for improvement to enhance user experience, accessibility, and overall usability.
 The application has a solid foundation but would benefit from modern UI/UX enhancements, better visual hierarchy, improved accessibility, and more intuitive user flows.

 ## Current State Analysis